lambdaclass/elixir_riak_core/setup.md

 # Setup
-We recommend to use Elixir 1.13 and OTP 25.
+We tested this with Elixir 1.13 and OTP 25.

 ## Single node:
 1. First, add Riax as a dependency to your mix.exs